Carl1019/TimDetection/README.md

 6. model.val should be followed by the absolute path and split test dataset

 7. using vscode run the file, cannot just use the run botton, that will cause path problem, just python ***.py
+8. WANDB API access problem, not solved, I messed it up in my computer.

 Plans:
 1. use part of the original dataset try to train our model before we are going to use better GPUs(no need, don't want the hassle of changing files, and I tried to use the whole dataset and the training speed is not that slow)
 2. use a new file to detect the metrics of the model(mAP、percision、recall)
 3. use a new file to test the testset
+4. use a new file to tunning the moddel
-4. try to use mandb to virtualize the traning.
+4. try to use mandb to virtualize the traning.***